oVirt/infra-docs/docs/CI/STDCI-Containers.markdown

 1. Only the x86_64 architecture is currently supported
 2. The CI target distribution configuration is ignored
 3. The CI script must exist even if unused
-4. The project source code is not provided by the CI framework
-5. Only one container may be invoked for a given CI thread
-6. The CI system only reports success/failure status, there is no way to yield other build artifacts.
+4. The CI system only reports success/failure status, there is no way to yield other build artifacts.
 The STDOUT and STDERR streams of the container will be shown, however, in the Job output in Jenkins